about

 writer | composer | performer

-Jay Eddy is a writer, composer, and performer.
+Jay Eddy is a generalist with a hybrid and transdisciplinary practice integrating theater and performance art, music, film and video art, installation, testimony and memoir, poetry and essay, translation, and ritual.
 Their solo show DRIVING IN CIRCLES won the Richard Rodgers Award (American Academy of Arts and Letters), as well as the Jean Kennedy Smith Playwriting Award and Musical Theatre Award, (Kennedy Center).
 THE GULL, their musical adaptation of Chekov’s ЧАЙКА, also won the Kennedy Center’s Musical Theatre Award.
-They are a current Artistic Research Fellow with the Folger and a recent New Jewish Culture Fellow, New Harmony and Yaddo resident, New York Foundation for the Arts and Connecticut Office of the Arts fellow.
-Their work for the stage has been called, “Bracingly original, astonishingly resourceful, and daringly theatrical,” and, “a joy to listen to...a beautiful tapestry of sound.”
-As a performer, they’ve been called, “Kate McKinnon on a cocaine bender.”
-MFA in Playwriting at Boston University, MA in Music Theatre from The Royal Central School of Speech and Drama.
+They are a recent Richard Rodgers Award and Elliot Norton Award winner, Folger Artistic Research and New Jewish Culture fellow, New Harmony and Yaddo resident, Jonathan Larson Grant and National Music Theatre Conference finalist, New York Foundation for the Arts and Connecticut Office of the Arts Fellow.

 Their work as a generative artist is rooted in a trauma-informed and deeply neuroqueer Weird Futurity (meaning: predestined sense of what-is-to-come as a repeating pattern of what- has-been).
-They are interested in hybrid and transdisciplinary forms integrating music, theater and performance art, film and video art, installation, testimony and memoir, poetry and essay, translation, and ritual.
-They score their works with toy, parlor, electr(on)ic, and orchestral instruments in equal measure, undermining the primacy of the trained musician and emphasizing playability and plasticity.
 They believe in art-making that is process-oriented, anti-urgency, inquiry-driven; that resists nostalgia, plays in the liminal spaces of simultaneous remembering and forgetting, asks not what we remember but how; that repeats and reinterprets, refuses endings, returns to the beginning with new eyes and begins again.
+Their work for the stage has been called, “Bracingly original, astonishingly resourceful, and daringly theatrical,” and, “a joy to listen to...a beautiful tapestry of sound.”
+As a performer, they’ve been called, “Kate McKinnon on a cocaine bender.”

 NEWS & EVENTS